OpenScienceLabs/opensciencelabs.github.io/pages/blog/first-time-contributors/index.md

 Each method offers distinct advantages and considerations, influencing the project's commit history and overall workflow.

+In their development workflow, **Open Science Labs** recommend using squash and merge.

 ### Pre-commit

 Pre-commit is a tool used in software development to automatically run various checks and tests on files before they are committed to a version control system, such as Git.
 These checks can include code formatting, linting, static analysis, and other quality assurance tasks.
 The goal is to catch potential issues early in the development process, ensuring that only high-quality code is committed to the repository.